Crowns Price Hits $5.82 (CWS)

 According to CryptoCompare, “Crowns is a token designed to reward all key stakeholders of the gaming ecosystem.
 It will be introduced via BLOCKLORDS, as a way to reward all players who prove themselves worthy.
 This token will be the way for most players to experience the power of DeFi gaming in a fun, user-friendly way. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Crowns directly using US dollars.
-Investors seeking to acquire Crowns should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Crowns using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
+Investors seeking to trade Crowns should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crowns using one of the exchanges listed above.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.